 When to See a Doctor

 Depression is a serious condition that may require prescription medication or formal therapy.
 While you should feel free to talk to your doctor about depression for any reason, be sure to seek your doctor’s input if:

 - Symptoms persist for more than two weeks

 - You have experienced thoughts of suicide and/or put a plan in place

 - Depression is interfering with your ability to take care of yourself or others

 - You have recently undergone a change in medication

 - You experience physical symptoms other than fatigue

 Certain illnesses can mimic depression, so it’s a good idea to rule out alternative causes when you experience depression symptoms.

-If depression has caused you to harm yourself, consider suicide, or consider harming yourself in any way, call 9-1-1 immediately.
-You can also contact the National Suicide Prevention Lifeline for immediate assistance: 1-800-273-TALK or 1-800-273-8255.
+If depression has caused you to harm yourself, consider suicide, or consider harming yourself in any way, call 988 immediately.
+That is the number for the National Suicide Prevention Lifeline.